jr-garcia/AssimpCy/README.md

 pip install assimpcy
 ```

-If that doesn't work on your system, please check [Installation](http://assimpcy.readthedocs.io/en/latest/install.html) for instructions.
+If that doesn't work on your system or if you want to compile by yourself,
+please check [Installation](http://assimpcy.readthedocs.io/en/latest/install.html) for instructions.

 ---
 #### Missing: